hannoeru/vite-plugin-pages/README.md

   - React: `'~react-pages'`
   - Solid: `'~solid-pages'`

-Module id for routes import, useful when you what to use multiple pages plugin in one project.
+Module id for routes import, useful when you want to use multiple pages plugins in one project.

+Each resolver also exposes additional aliases by default:

+- Vue: `'~pages'`, `'pages-generated'`, `'virtual:generated-pages'`
+- React: `'~react-pages'`, `'virtual:generated-pages-react'`
+- Solid: `'~solid-pages'`

 ### extendRoute